Allen Klein: The Beatles

 The judge ruled in McCartney's favor in March 1971.
-He decided that the combined financial affairs of the former Beatles should be placed in the care of a receiver until mutually acceptable terms for their break-up could be found.
+He decided that the combined financial affairs of the former Beatles should be placed in the care of a receiver until mutually acceptable terms for their breakup could be found.
 Klein thereby retained a position in the post-breakup solo careers of Harrison, Starr, and Lennon, but was no longer in charge of their affairs as a partnership.

 Solo Beatles

 For the first few years after the Beatles' contentious break-up, George Harrison was widely seen as the most accomplished and artistically successful former Beatle.
 His November 1970 three-disc set, All Things Must Pass, was a sales triumph, and produced hit singles in "My Sweet Lord" and "What Is Life".
 In the spring of 1971, Harrison learned from his friend and mentor, Ravi Shankar, about the desperate people of Bangladesh, who had been devastated both by military violence and a vicious cyclone.
-Harrison immediately set about organizing an event which would take place in Madison Square Garden within just five weeks—the Concert for Bangladesh—from which a live album could raise further funds for the Bangladeshi refugees.
+Harrison immediately set about organizing an event at Madison Square Garden within just five weeks—the Concert for Bangladesh—from which a live album could raise further funds for Bangladeshi refugees.
 Klein hustled to get the invited artists, including Bob Dylan and Eric Clapton, to play for free while donating their shares of royalties to charity, and convinced Capitol Records to grant an unprecedented 50% royalty rate.
 The Concert for Bangladesh live album and film raised over $15 million.
-Klein had failed to register the shows as a UNICEF charity event, however; as a result, the proceeds were denied tax-exempt status in Britain and the US.
-The IRS attempted to tax the income, and $10 million of that amount was held back for years.
+But Klein failed to register the shows as a UNICEF charity event; as a result, the proceeds were denied tax-exempt status in Britain and the U.S. The IRS attempted to tax the income, and $10 million of that amount was held back for years.

-Both Harrison and John Lennon soon became disenchanted with Klein.
-By mid 1972, Harrison was incensed at the outcome of Klein's handling of the Bangladesh relief effort.
-Aside from the question of its charity status, unwelcome attention had been drawn to the project after an article published in New York magazine accused Klein of pocketing $1.14 on each copy of the live album (priced at $10)—allegations that raised suspicions among the three former Beatles with regard to his conduct in their business affairs.
-Lennon also felt betrayed by Klein's lack of support for his and Yoko Ono's increasingly politically focused work, which was typified by the couple's 1972 album Some Time in New York City.
-In early 1973 Lennon, Harrison and Starr served notice that they would not be renewing Klein's management contract when it expired in March.
-Early the following month, Lennon told an interviewer: "Let's say possibly Paul's suspicions were right … and the timing was right."
+Starr, Harrison, and Lennon soon became disenchanted with Klein.
+By mid-1972, Harrison was incensed at the outcome of Klein's handling of the Bangladesh relief effort.
+Aside from the question of its charity status, unwelcome attention had been drawn to the project after an article in New York magazine accused Klein of pocketing $1.14 on each copy of the live album (priced at $10)—allegations that raised suspicions among the three former Beatles with regard to his conduct in their business affairs.
+Lennon also felt betrayed by Klein's lack of support for his and Yoko Ono's increasingly politically focused work, typified by their 1972 album Some Time in New York City.
+In early 1973 Lennon, Harrison, and Starr served notice that they would not renew Klein's management contract when it expired in March.
+Early the next month, Lennon told an interviewer: "Let's say possibly Paul's suspicions were right … and the timing was right."